google-research/reverse-engineering-neural-networks/README.md

 `renn` is a collection of research code for reverse engineering neural networks, with a focus on using tools from dynamical systems theory.

+## Warning
+**This repo is currently under active development.
+Consider it an alpha release.
+Better documentation, tests, and more are coming! (est. Q4 2020)**

 ## Contributing

 ### Formatting checks